tinganho/balanced-storage/README.md

 ## Auto Aliasing

-One could also resolve the name collisioning simple by looking at the assignment.
+One could also resolve the name collisioning simple by looking at the assign target.

 For our add method we got the following code:
 ```ts